Scientists Capture First Image of Major Brain Receptor in Action

 New images reveal workings of a fundamental process involved in memory, learning, and other key brain functions

-New York, NY (July 24, 2017)―Columbia University Medical Center (CUMC) researchers have captured the first three-dimensional snapshots of the AMPA-subtype glutamate receptor in action.
+New York, NY (July 24, 2017)―Columbia University Irving Medical Center (CUIMC) researchers have captured the first three-dimensional snapshots of the AMPA-subtype glutamate receptor in action.
 The receptor, which regulates most electrical signaling in the brain, is involved in several important brain activities, including memory and learning.

 The findings were published today in Nature.